1970

 Terry Taylor (gtr)/Paul Francis (dr)

-Mixing and overdubbing for the upcoming album Get Yer Ya Ya's Out.
+Mixing and overdubbing for the upcoming album Get Yer Ya-Ya's Out!.

 Producers: Glyn Johns & The Rolling Stones.
 Sound engineer: Glyn Johns.

-- Jumping Jack Flash (MJ/KR) -New York City, 27.11.69
+- Jumpin' Jack Flash (MJ/KR) -New York City, 27.11.69

 - Carol (Chuck Berry) -New York City, 28.11.69, 1st show